kastnerc/totokos-frontend/README.md

 ![Totokos Temptations Logo Website](https://github.com/calebk5/Web-Client/assets/145488814/710a1527-cb2e-4786-8a07-6891eaf5912f)

 ## Introduction
-The following project was created by the same team that developed Totoko's Temptations last semester, and an earlier project based on the same project.
+The following project was created by the same team that developed _Totoko's Temptations_ last semester, and an earlier project based on the same project.
 The team is consisted of Caleb Kastner, the project manager, Georgio El-Koury, the driver of the project, and Tristan Bastien, the lead creative developper.
-The three decided to take the same bakery as Totoko's Temptations and create a backend database just as their teacher had asked.
+The three decided to take the same bakery as _Totoko's Temptations_ and create a backend database just as their teacher had asked.
 From then on, they added the frontend CSS and Vue the teacher had asked them to add as their final assignement this semester for the class.

 ## Frontend Pages
-In the following subsections, the screenshots are directly taken from the website's pages, and each have been modeled after the previous Totoko's temptations, with the added functionality of Totoko's Backend.
+In the following subsections, the screenshots are directly taken from the website's pages, and each have been modeled after the previous _Totoko's temptations_, with the added functionality of Totoko's Backend.
 Each of these pages can only be seen by employees of the ficticious _Totoko's Temptations_.
+They are quite bland to look at apart from the buttons, because they aren't designed to be nice on the eyes; They are used day and night by the hard working ficticious staff of _Totoko's_.

 ### Ingredient List
 This page shows the various ingredients the bakery uses in their produts.
 You can see the price, expiry date, and stock number on their right.